We need to end our love-affair with shame

 Life is hard enough.
 It’s time to give shame and shaming the boot.

-5 thoughts on “We need to end our love-affair with shame
+5 responses to “We need to end our love-affair with shame”

 1. Me too, Judy!
 Of course, it’s sometime easier said than done when, in the heat of the moment, your parents’ words come out of your mouth!
 Being willing to apologize and admit your mistakes is important in those situations, so is educating yourself about alternative methods of child rearing.